The Classroom to Table online sign-up form will open on

-Harvard College's Classroom to Table program will pay up to $25/person in the party for lunch or dinner meals.
-Please be mindful of this dollar amount (appetizers and desserts might not fit within your $25/person budget depending upon your entrée selection).
+Harvard College's Classroom to Table program will pay up to $30/person in the party (including tax and tip, excluding alcohol) for lunch or dinner meals.
+Please do not exceed this dollar amount (appetizers and desserts might not fit within your $30/person budget depending upon your entrée selection).

-Alcoholic beverages will not be paid for by the College.
+Alcoholic beverages cannot be paid for by the College.

 Who can participate in Classroom to Table?

 This is a Harvard College program.
 If you are a current Harvard faculty member giving primary instruction in a College course or if you are a registered Harvard College undergraduate student, you may initiate the arrangement and participate in the program.
-Currently registered Harvard College undergraduate students are eligible; graduate students are not eligible for program funds.
+Only currently registered Harvard College undergraduate students are eligible for program funds; graduate students are not eligible for program funds; undergraduates from other schools (e.g., MIT) are not eligible for the program funds.
 No exceptions.
+Undergraduate Students are limited to participating in a maximum of 2 gatherings per semester (to allow as many students access to the program as possible).

 What are the group size guidelines?